Depending on the location, severity and length of time since the injury, treatment options will vary.

 Acute Achilles Tendon Tear Surgery

 Acute tears of the Achilles tendon can be managed with a cast or cast boot together with rehabilitation.
-However, a repair may restore function quicker.
+However, a repair may restore function quickly.
 This procedure assures more power in the healed tendon, reducing the chances of a re-rupture or re-tear.

 Previously, the main concern with a repair was wound complications.
 This was because a relatively long incision would be required for repair.